 Pothole accidents are becoming more and more common.
+At last estimate, Americans spend $3 billion a year on damages that result from 55 million potholes in our roads.
 Increased use of the roadways, especially in urban areas of Maryland, causes the cement to erode, opening up holes in the ground that can be hazardous to motor vehicles and their occupants.

 Sometimes, a pothole can be so deep that it causes a car to lose control, leaving the occupants seriously injured, or worse, dead.
 Due to the danger of devastating injuries, pothole accident cases may be worth a substantial amount of money.

 - The Hazards of Pothole Accidents

 - The Types of Pothole Accidents That Lead to Injury Claims